gabybudel/DBHC/cran-comments.md

 * Adjusted the description (introduced abbreviations)

-* Added an example for testing only
+* Added an example for testing

 ## Test environments